Gaardsholt/barcoder/README.md

 # barcoder

-This is used for generating bacodes
+This is used for generating barcodes